symopsio/lambda-templates/README.md

 Approvals and Expirations are defined as [protobufs](https://developers.google.com/protocol-buffers/) in the shared [symopsio/types](https://github.com/symopsio/types) repo.

+## AWS Integration

-## IAM Role
+### IAM Role

-The `serverless.yml` config for each template includes the definition of an IAM Role that Sym will use in order to invoke your functions.
+The `serverless.yml` config for AWS templates includes the definition of an IAM Role that Sym will use in order to invoke your functions.

-## Sym Integration
+### Sym Configuration

 Sym will need the following configuration items in order for your function to get invoked.